-For many years Airbus France has been using a wide array of our tools, including aiT, StackAnalyzer, Astrée, and CompCert in the development of safety-critical avionics software for several airplane types, including the A380, the world’s largest passenger aircraft.
+For two decades now, Airbus France has been using a wide array of our tools, including aiT, StackAnalyzer, Astrée, and CompCert in the development of safety-critical avionics software for several airplane types, including the A380, the world’s largest passenger aircraft.
 The analyzers are used as part of certification strategy to demonstrate compliance to DO-178B, up to Level A.